Information for US Applicants

 The following information will help you prepare to apply to UCD - everything from starting an application to financial aid to registration and beyond will be covered on this page.
 If you have any questions once you've looked through everything, feel free to contact the representative for your region!

-View our U.S. Student Brochure 2023 for additional information!
+View our 2024 North American Brochure for additional information!

 Welcome to University College Dublin, Ireland’s global university, and most popular destination for international students.
-UCD is home to over 34,000 students, 25% of whom hail from outside of Ireland.
+UCD is home to over 30,000 students, where approximately 9,500 hail from outside of Ireland.
 Ranked in the top 1% of higher education institutes worldwide, and located in one of the safest and most welcoming cities in the world, UCD’s main campus offers state-of-the-art learning and living facilities, near to the bustling city centre and Ireland’s major business hubs.

 Filling Out Your UCD Application